faustbrian/laravel-arch/.github/SECURITY.md

 ## Supported Versions

-After each new major release, the previous release will be supported for no less than 12 months, unless explictly stated otherwise.
-This may mean that there are multiple supported versions at any given time.
+The following versions of `basecodeoy/xit` have active support:

+- `^1.0.0`

+## Unsupported Versions

+The following versions of `basecodeoy/xit` have reached their end of life:

+- `<1.0.0`

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this package, please send an email to [hello@basecode.sh](mailto:hello@basecode.sh).
-All security vulnerabilities will be promptly addressed.
-Please do not disclose security-related issues publicly until a fix has been announced.
+If you believe that you have found a security vulnerability, please send an email to `hello@basecode.sh`.
+Ensure to include all details required to understand the severity of the issue.